freebsd/freebsd-quarterly/2019q1/ci.md

 Link: [Hosted CI wiki](https://wiki.freebsd.org/HostedCI)
 Link: [FreeBSD CI weekly report](https://hackfoldr.org/freebsd-ci-report/)

 The FreeBSD CI team maintains continuous integration system and related tasks for the FreeBSD project.
-The CI system regularly checks the changes committed to the project's Subversion repository can be successfully built, and performs various tests and analysis the results.
-The results from build jobs are archived in artifact server, for the further testing and debugging needs.
+The CI system regularly checks the changes committed to the project's Subversion repository can be successfully built, and performs various tests and analysis of the results.
+The results from build jobs are archived in an artifact server, for the further testing and debugging needs.
 The CI team members examine the failing builds and unstable tests, and work with the experts in that area to fix the code or adjust test infrastructure.

 Starting from this quarter, we started to publish CI weekly report at [freebsd-testing@](https://lists.freebsd.org/mailman/listinfo/freebsd-testing) mailing list.
 The archive is available at https://hackfoldr.org/freebsd-ci-report/

-We also continuously worked on extending test executing environment to improve the coverage, temporarily disabling flakey test cases (and opening tickets to work with domain experts).
-The details are available in the weekly CI reports.
+We also worked on extending test executing environment to improve the code coverage, temporarily disabling flakey test cases, and opening tickets to work with domain experts.
+The details are of these efforts are available in the weekly CI reports.

-We published the draft FCP for CI policy and ready to accept comments: https://github.com/freebsd/fcp/blob/master/fcp-20190401-ci_policy.md
+We published the draft FCP for CI policy and are ready to accept comments: https://github.com/freebsd/fcp/blob/master/fcp-20190401-ci_policy.md

 Please see freebsd-testing@ related tickets for more information.